createdbypete/createdbypete.com/source/articles/2014-02-02-ruby-on-rails-development-setup-for-mac-osx.md

 One of the most commonly used SQL services, many projects end up using MySQL as a datasource.
 Homebrew does have formulas for alternatives such as [MariaDB](http://mariadb.org/) if you prefer.

     brew install mysql
-    brew services start mysql
+    mysql.server start

 This will download and compile MySQL for you and anything else MySQL requires to work.
-Once finished the second command will `start` the MySQL service and also start it everytime you login.
-You can see more commands with `brew services`.
+Once finished the second command will `start` the MySQL service.
+If you want it to start everytime you login check out `brew info mysql` for details.

 To start a new Rails app with MySQL instead of the default SQLite3 as the datastore just use the `-d` flag like so: